Hybrid Models for Natural Language Reasoning: The Case of Syllogistic Logic: Introduction

 To address this limitation, we propose a new research program consisting of two elements.
 On the theoretical side, we aim to understanding how different reasoning building blocks interact with deep-learning model performance on generalization tasks.
-On the practical side, we develop a novel hybrid architecture (see Figure \ref{fig:hybrid_architecture}) that integrates the pattern-matching strengths of neural networks with the formal rigor and completeness of symbolic reasoning.
-In this framework, the neural component serves as an auxiliary to the symbolic prover, efficiently providing candidate premises and formulas to guide the search for proofs.
-Furthermore, to evaluate the impact of the assistant on the symbolic prover with respect to time complexity (i.e., number of steps), we implemented a relatively straightforward non-deterministic prover.
+On the practical side, we develop a hybrid architecture (see Figure \ref{fig:hybrid_architecture}) that integrates the pattern-matching strengths of neural networks with the formal rigor and completeness of symbolic reasoning.
+In this framework, the neural component serves as an auxiliary to the symbolic prover, efficiently providing candidate premises and formulas to guide the derivation process.
+Furthermore, to evaluate the impact of the assistant on the symbolic prover in terms of the number of computational steps required during proof search, we implemented a baseline non-deterministic prover.
 This synergistic approach aims to overcome the limitations of purely neural approaches by enforcing logical consistency and enabling systematic generalization.

 The key contributions of this work are: (1) A rigorous empirical demonstration that, despite their recursive capabilities, LLMs lack true compositionality, a crucial requirement for robust logical reasoning.
 We emphasize the importance of distinguishing between these two properties in evaluations of neural reasoning systems.
-(2) A hybrid approach that leverages neural networks for efficient inference (e.g., fast premise selection) while relying on symbolic reasoning to guarantee logical completeness and correctness.
-(3) A novel methodology, embodied in our Hybrid Model (HM), that effectively addresses the generalization barriers in neural reasoning systems, achieving a balance between efficiency and logical soundness.
-This provides a pathway towards more reliable and trustworthy AI systems.
+(2) A theoretical finding that generalization in neural models is constrained by logical structure.
+This highlights that certain inference types can be effectively learned while others pose difficulties, providing a systematic analysis for understanding the limits of neural reasoning.
+(3) A hybrid approach that leverages neural networks for efficient inference while relying on symbolic reasoning to guarantee logical completeness and correctness.
+We evaluate the robustness of the hybrid model, focusing on how neural assistance affects symbolic proof search across different model sizes and configurations.